Ben-Wu/hockey-stats-grabber/README.md

 ETL pipeline for NHL roster data taking team rosters and storing player information and stats to a database.

-Runs on AWS using a step function state machine and lambdas.
+Runs on AWS using a Step Function state machine to execute Lambda functions, saving results to DynamoDB.

 ### Execution Visualization